NorthWestRP/www.NorthWest-RP.com/README.md

+# NWRP HAS REBRANDED!
+If you are looking for the old North West Roleplay community developed by Infamous Development Studios, then don't worry because you can still find us under our new name!
+We have rebranded to [First Rate Roleplay™](https://portal.firstrateroleplay.com) and are still the same community under a new umbrella.

-# FOR SALE BY DOMAIN OWNER
+# DOMAIN FOR SALE BY DOMAIN OWNER
 This website (www.NorthWest-RP.com) is no longer in use by Infamous Development Studios and is available for sale.

 For information regarding purchase, please contact `jordin@InfamousDevStudios.com` via email.